k0st8/k0st8.github.io/_posts/thm/2021-05-14-thm-red-stone-one-carat-writeup.md

 ### Finding Roots

-The hard staff is starts, connecting to the `port 31547` has not gave me much.
+The hard stuff is starting here, connecting to the `port 31547` has not gave me much.

 So I’ve tried coping `dash` to privilege escalation... nothing... user `noraj` was coping the file adding sticky bit wouldn’t help.

 ![RedStone](/assets/thm/redstonecarat/trying_dash.png)